-- changes to the business activities for which certification for work with F-gases from a CEA is required (this varies by sector and should be checked with the Air and Environmental Quality Unit if you have any queries);
+- changes to the business activities for which certification for work with F-gases from a CEA is required (this varies by sector and should be checked with the Chemicals and Industrial Pollution Policy (CIPP) Branch if you have any queries);

 - changes to the type of business for which certification for work with F-gases from a CEA is required, to now include refrigerated lorries and trailers;

 - updates to the offences on the label ling of products containing F-gases;

 - the inclusion of work with refrigeration units of refrigerated trucks and trailers in F-gas offences; and

 - a requirement for businesses transferring F-gas work to another business to ensure that the second business has the appropriate certification to work legally with F-gases.

 The synopsis of consultee responses to the consultation shows stakeholders' views during the (now finished) consultation period on the 2018 F-gas Amendment Regulations.